pinokiocomputer/pterm/README.md

 #### send a simple notification

 ```
-pinokio push 'hello world'
+pterm push 'hello world'
 ```

 #### notification with sound

 ```
-pinokio push 'this is a notification' --sound
+pterm push 'this is a notification' --sound
 ```

 #### notification with an image

 ```
-pinokio push 'this is an image notification' --image=icon.png
+pterm push 'this is an image notification' --image=icon.png
 ```